 On World Patient Safety Day, September 17, the Patient Safety Movement Foundation hosted a virtual event to honor the 200,000+ lives lost every year due to medical harm.
 Over 50 speakers shared their heart-wrenching and heroic stories of survival and loss as well as their professional and personal experiences that will help educate and inspire you to #uniteforsafecare!

 We sunsetted our first commitment-based initiative and shared that over 366,353 lives were saved by hospitals and healthcare organizations in our Network between 2012 and 2020.
+We celebrated hospitals that committed to implementing APSS and distinguished them as 5-Star Hospitals.
 A fantastic feat that we were happy to shout from the rooftops as their “megaphone” to help others emulate their successes.

 We also launched a new commitment-based model encouraging the 4,793 hospitals and healthcare organizations across the world to commit to ZERO.
 This new commitment encourages them to go back to the basics, committing to establishing safe and reliable healthcare.
 We’re excited to see where this will lead us on our goal to ZERO preventable harm and death across the world by 2030.